blockfrost/blockfrost.dev/docs/start-building/cardano/cardano.md

 **hex** - we use lowercase hex when querying assets, asset policies, scripts, transactions and blocks (also queryable through block number, with the exception of boundary blocks)

 :::info
-Mainnet and testnet addresses and stake addresses use different Bech32 prefixes.
+Mainnet and Testnet (preview and preprod) addresses and stake addresses use different Bech32 prefixes.
 It is therefore easy to tell them apart.
 Pool Bech32 encoding, however, is network agnostic and therefore non distinguishable.
 :::

 When querying the API directly as we do in this guide, [Blockfrost.io OpenAPI documentation](https://docs.blockfrost.io/) comes very handy.